Top 5 Analytics Use Cases For Insurance Companies

 2. Design Attractive Bundled Offerings

 Value-added insurance products are becoming more and more popular among insurers since they help drive more customer centricity and encourage more frequent touchpoints with customers.
 For example, risk prevention services and technologies are being served by insuretech companies as a bundled offer for lower premiums.
 In the area of Life and Health insurance, health management apps are designed to help people live with a disease or health condition, adhere to medication or take up a healthier lifestyle.
 In Non-Life insurance as well, services such as roadside assistance, travel agency services or home monitoring via smart home sensors by leveraging the 'Internet of Things' technology are valuable add-ons.
-These packages are typically offered as add-on to traditional car, travel or home insurance products, but are at times provided to non-customers as well.
+These packages are typically offered as an add-on to traditional car, travel or home insurance products, but are at times provided to non-customers as well.
 Customers are willing to procure these value add services as well as share more data with their insurers to avail lower premiums.
 Such remote data monitoring and value-added services will encourage healthier habits and lifestyles among the customers, such as safer driving, more exercises, etc.

 3. Deliver Seamless User Interactions